henrystern/hotstring_hints/README.md

     Return
 ```

-Then, if you forget the trigger you can look it up from the description of the action " ;send".
+Then, if you forget the trigger you can look it up from the description of the action " ;send current date".

-But be aware, sending the hotstring through the menu will send the comment and not the action.
+But keep in mind that sending the hotstring through the menu will send the comment and not the action.

-## Efficiency

-The script is fairly resource efficient though it will depend on your hardware and settings (particularly max_rows).

-With the default settings, my i7-4790, and 100wpm typing, the 8000 included hotstrings use up about 20 mb of memory and the script never exceeds 1% cpu load.